Clan Rising

 Jessica Rose Phillips, MP

-The Birmingham social-worker's daughter who ran Black Country Women's Aid through the 2010-2015 period of the post-austerity refuge-funding crisis, won the Labour seat of Birmingham Yardley in 2015 at thirty-three, became Shadow Cabinet Minister for Domestic Violence and Safeguarding under Keir Starmer from 2020, and is the Labour ministerial figure of the Starmer Home Office team from July 2024 on women's-safety-and-violence policy.
+The Birmingham social-worker's daughter who ran Black Country Women's Aid through the post-austerity funding crisis, won the Labour seat of Birmingham Yardley in 2015, became Shadow Minister for Domestic Violence and Safeguarding, and is the Home Office Minister for Safeguarding and Violence Against Women and Girls.

 Achievements